ubuntu-mate/ubuntu-mate.org/blog/20180405-ubuntu-mate-bionic-beta2.md

 and Korean fonts and glyphs.
 MATE Desktop 1.20 supports emoji input, so we've added a colour emoji font too.

+**New since 18.04 beta 1 the xcursor themes have been replaced** with new cursours from MATE upstream, that also offer HiDPI support.

 ### Raspberry Pi images

 We're planning on releasing **Ubuntu MATE images for the Raspberry Pi around